darwino/darwino-documentation/Configuring-PostgreSQL.md

 If you just started with PostgreSQL, the we strongly advise you to run one of the predefined installers.
 See: [http://www.postgresql.org/download/](http://www.postgresql.org/download/ "Download PostgreSQL").
 Please, choose at least version 9.4

-By default, the pre-packaged Darwino projects look for a PostgreSQL database on the local host using the user/password and port below:
+By default, the pre-packaged Darwino configuration files (see: TOMCAT installation) look for a PostgreSQL database on the local host using the user/password and port below:
-- Port: **5434**
+- Port: 5432 *(default)*
-	Please note the port `5434`, whle the default is `5432`.
-You have to specify it when installing the server.
 - Username: `postgres`
 - Password: `postgres`